knightazura/ghost-sdk/Roadmap.md

 ### Milestone 4 - Version 0.4.0 - Early / mid December

-The next minor version bump is set to happen a few weeks after the public launch
+The next minor version bump is set to happen a month or so after the public launch

 [Open issues](https://github.com/TryGhost/Ghost/issues?milestone=3&page=1&state=open)